– ACA Level IV Whitewater Kayak Instructor, 2014

 What’s your favorite thing to do when you’re not on the water?

 I love to run.
 Over the last few years, I’ve learned to complement my paddling with adequate leg stretching on the road or trails.
 Running has made me a tougher, more focused paddler and serves as a bit of meditation for me, too.
-Other than that, I enjoy playing with food.
+Other than that, I enjoy playing with food and hanging out with my dog.

 Describe the moment when you knew you were hooked.